dabruhce/react-redux-saga-graphcool-auth0/README.md

 # create graphcool account - https://www.graph.cool/
 * graphcool
-* auth0 setup as authentication provider to graphcool

 # install graphcool cli & schema
 * npm install -g graphcool
 * graphcool init --schema ./infrastructure/init-post-schema.graphql
 * add the simple api url to ./app/utils/config.js
+* return to graph.cool console to add auth0 as authentication provider on the integrations tab for the new project

 #run it
 * npm i